Joel Engardio on San Francisco Issues

 [Click to read Joel's essays on dogs]

 The definition of progress is forward movement and continuous improvement.
 We won’t solve San Francisco's housing crisis or transportation challenges by being stagnant, looking backward or shouting at history to stop happening.
 We need to embrace the future, embrace change and manage it with common sense solutions.
-We all want an efficiently-managed city, buses that run on time, clean parks, places for dogs to run and kids to play soccer, schools we can walk to and more places to live whether we are renters or aspiring homeowners.
+We all want buses that run on time, clean streets, places for dogs to run and kids to play soccer, schools we can walk to and more places to live whether we are renters or aspiring homeowners.
 Getting this done will take innovation and helping people who fear change understand how it can work for them.

 [Click to read Joel's essays on innovation]

 The best way to fund our shared social goals is through job-creation, innovation and the entrepreneurial spirit.
-A robust economy will pay for the parks, roads, police and fire protection, healthcare and programs for the less fortunate that we care about.
+A robust economy will pay for the parks, roads, police and fire protection and the programs for the less fortunate that we care about.
 While the tech industry is an important driver of San Francisco's economy, we must realize that we cannot live on apps alone.
 Small business is the backbone of our city and neighborhoods.
 We have to make it easier for small businesses to open and operate by streamlining City Hall's many confusing and unnecessary regulations.

 The tech community is an important contributor to San Francisco’s dynamic economy and culture.
 Tech workers are creators and artists.
 They are our colleagues, friends, neighbors and family members.
 They make San Francisco more interesting and diverse, continuing a long history of newcomers transforming the city for the better.
 It is important to encourage and facilitate tech workers to engage in political discourse.
 All of San Francisco can benefit by embracing the benefits of tech and innovation.